EntropySynthetica/notable/notes/kubectl Notes.md

 ```

 ## kubectl config file

+The Kubectl config file contains the location and credentials to manage your kubernetes cluster.
+On install most kubernetes installers will provide you with a kubeconfig file to provide to kubectl.

-Default kubectl looks for a config in `~/.kube/config`
+By Default kubectl looks for a config in `~/.kube/config`

 It will also look for a config file in the enviromental variable $KUBECONFIG